Frequently Asked Questions

 Have questions about the ELF and Organic Transit?
 If you don’t find your answer, ask us at email@example.com

 An ELF can be used just like any other bike or trike that only needs the strength in your legs to make it go.
-What makes it more fun and useful, however, is the electric motor that gives you a boost of power whenever you need or want it.
-All it takes is a simple twist of the throttle to zip up a hill or make a week’s worth of groceries in the back feel as light as a bag of takeout.
+What makes the ELF more fun and useful, however, is the electric motor that gives you a boost of power whenever you need or want it.
 You can maximize your calorie burn by just using the pedals, stay cool and comfortable by letting the motor do all the work, or any combination of the two.
 It’s up to you!

 The ELF can be used anywhere it is legal and safe to ride a bicycle: bike paths, bike lanes, roads with a decent shoulder, and roads with slower moving traffic.

 Yes!
 The 2FR two-seater can comfortably transport one adult or up to two children.

 The ELF is designed to handle hills.
 The controller is programmed for high torque and the motor is geared low to maximize climbing ability.
 Fitness of the rider can also be a factor.
 We’ve climbed numerous hills in San Francisco faster than we would with a conventional bicycle and with enough reserve to do it multiple times.
 The pedal gearing can be optimized by using a larger or smaller rear cog on the right side of the rear hub.
 Any competant bike shop can do this easily for you.

 The standard battery pack recharges in 2-3 hours or less with the included charger.
 The charger plugs in to any standard wall outlet.

 The standard 100W solar panel on the roof acts as a trickle charger when the vehicle is parked in sunlight.
 The recharge time is dependent on how much sunlight is available.
 With full sunlight the battery can be completely recharged in about 8 hours.